Digital1O1/MPU_9250_Calibration/README.md

 ### [PLEASE KEEP IN MIND]

--

-If you're using the Arduino IDE and the Teensy 4, you'll HAVE to decrease the clock speed by going to :
+If you're using the Arduino IDE and the Teensy 4, you'll have to DECREASE the clock speed by going to :

 - Tools --> CPU Speed --> 150 Mhz